 college and have two campuses: our north London campus, the Pears Campus in the College of Haringey, Enfield and North East London and our west London campus, the Pears Campus in West Thames College, Isleworth.
 This co-located approach enables us to extend our curriculum significantly and offer learners a wide range of mainstream vocational learning, social opportunities and work experience.

 We want to grow the college to offer more places.
 As it stands, we're the only provision supporting young people with complex autism in London.
-To do so, we need to refurbish the Pears Campus at West Thames College, so that it meets their needs, delivers an expanded curriculum and supports more young people to achieve the future they deserve.
+In 2018 we successfully funded a comprehensive refurbishment of our second campus at West Thames College, so that it meets their needs, delivers an expanded curriculum and supports more young people to achieve the future they deserve.
+We are now looking to the future and are carrying out a feasibility study to establish a third London campus, that will enable us to meet an ever-increasing demand for places.

 If you want to enable young people with autism to get the same education, training and work opportunities as other young people, please support our appeal.
 You can donate here.
 If you want to find out how you can further support the Appeal or speak to a member of our Appeal team, please call Danae Leaman-Hill on 020 8815 5144 or email email@example.com.